tfabris/BlueGigaEmpeg/README.md

              #endif
              #endif

-Now edit the lines indicated above, and change them to this instead:
+Now edit the "64" lines indicated above, and change the "64's" to these new numbers instead:

        #define SERIAL_TX_BUFFER_SIZE 128